fqantonio/GoingInductive/README.md

 * Kalyuga, S. (2011).
 Cognitive Load Theory: How Many Types of Load Does It Really Need?.
 Educational Psychology Review, 23, 1-19. https://doi.org/10.1007/S10648-010-9150-7;

 * Kirschner, Paul (2002) Cognitive load theory: implications of cognitive load theory on the design of learning, Learning and Instruction, Volume 12, Issue 1, February 2002, Pages 1-10, https://doi.org/10.1016/S0959-4752(01)00014-7;

+* Lim, J., Reiser, R.A. & Olina, Z. (2009); The effects of part-task and whole-task instructional approaches on acquisition and transfer of a complex cognitive skill.
+Education Tech Research Dev 57, 61–77; https://doi.org/10.1007/s11423-007-9085-y;

 * Mayer, Richard (editor)(2005); The Cambridge Handbook of Multimedia Learning, Cambridge University Press; ISBN: 0-521-83873-8;